chrispyles/fica/docs/index.rst

 .. literalinclude:: fica_demo.py
     :language: python

-To document the object ``fica_demo.Config``, you would use the following in your RST file:
+To document the class ``fica_demo.Config``, you would use the following in your RST file:

 .. code-block:: rst